 Perrin Residence Typology: COASTAL

-A Beach House Discovers Modernity
+A Beach House Drenched in Modernity

 The Client was looking to move to the ocean front walk streets in Manhattan Beach and settled on an existing duplex built in the 1940s.
 The couple approached the AA design team to convert the property into a single-family residence and transform the outdated stucco box into their modern dream home.
 With its close proximity to neighbors and pedestrian zones, the trick was to bring in abundant natural light while preserving intimacy.